 The rule in the NFL (and college and high school) states that a play can NOT end on a defensive penalty.
 However, the game can end on an offensive penalty.

-In this situation, the Baltimore Ravens are backed up on their own goal line.
+The Baltimore Ravens are backed up on their goal line in this situation.
 If they decide to kick the football, they risk a potential block, resulting in a touchdown (especially when they’re up 7 points).

 Coach Harbaugh tells all of his players to hold as long as possible while the punter runs around until the time expires.